• Partnership will save the university $27M over twenty years

 - Lighting updates: Installed 23,000 more efficient LED light fixtures to save 3.8 million kWh in energy every year – the equivalent of powering 380 homes annually.

-- Fiber optics network improvements: Connected athletic facilities to the campus’ fiber network with 1.5 miles worth of fiber to comply with NCAA Division 1 standards.
+- Fiber optics network improvements: Connected athletic facilities to the campus’ fiber network with 1.5 miles worth of fiber.

 - Water conservation: Implemented conservation measures across 40 campus facilities to save 7.2 million gallons of water per year – the equivalent of filling up 11 Olympic-sized swimming pools.